By Kevin Trayner

 Hidden Sands takes its name from the pristine aquifer “800 Foot Sands” which supplies water to the region.
 Helm noted that one of their flagship beers will be a Pils to take advantage of the soft water – the brewery has drilled a well to get its water directly from the aquifer.

 The brewery has a state of the art Siemens Braumat brewing system, which will completely automate brewing of 20-bbl batches.
 (This system was showcased at last year’s Craft Brewer’s Conference in Philly.)

-Greco, and partners John Cipriani and Tony Cepparulo, hope that the brewing system will help drive quality control, which they feel is critical to their success.
-Greco, as a draft system installer, has “seen it all” in the marketplace – lines not being cleaned, improper carbonation, etc. Greco notes that many smaller breweries self distribute and must rely upon the retailers to clean lines and properly manage the product, which often does not happen.
+Helm, and partners John Cipriani and Tony Cepparulo, hope that the brewing system will help drive quality control, which they feel is critical to their success.
+As a draft system installer, Helm has “seen it all” in the marketplace – lines not being cleaned, improper carbonation, etc. He notes that many smaller breweries self distribute and must rely upon the retailers to clean lines and properly manage the product, which often does not happen.
 “It needs be great here, and must be even better outside the brewery,” he said, noting that Hidden Sands will have a lab (which many start up breweries do not have, or have a minimal set up) to help ensure that.

 Mike LaRosa, formerly from Tired Hands, will serve as head brewer.
 The brewery will open with 800 Foot Pils (a Keller Pils), Sandy Blue Pale Ale (conditioned on NJ blueberries), a Honey Wheat Ale, and a “breakfast style” Baltic Porter (made with maple syrup and coffee beans).
 Additionally, Hidden Sands will feature a rotating IPA series, kicking off with a 7.5 West Coast IPA (seasoned with pine needles), a 6.8% Northeastern IPA, and an 8.5% DIPA.